amueller69/Law-School-Notes/Fall-2018/Contracts/02-Terms_and_Obligations/03-Avoiding_Enforcement.md

 ### *In re Baby*

 TN Supreme Court holds that **a contract is unenforceable on public policy grounds only when its terms clearly violate the public policy of the state**.
 Since state took neutral legislative stance on surrogacy arrangements, there is no clear public policy prohibiting such agreements.
 However, surrogacy contracts may not circumvent the statutes governing a person’s status as a legal parent or the statutory procedures for terminating parental rights.
-Here, the portion of the juvenile court’s order terminating the surrogate's parental rights prior to childbirth in the absence of statutory authority contravenes public policy.
+Here, the portion of the juvenile court’s order terminating the surrogate's parental rights prior to childbirth in the absence of statutory authority contravenes public policy

+---